nathanecross/seapipe/docs/source/so.rst

 Overview
 ------------
 Slow oscillations (SOs) are coherent waves corresponding to the alternation between biphasic membrane potential levels (UP states = depolarization and DOWN states = hyperpolarization).
 Oscillating below ~1 Hz, SOs are generated during sleep stages NREM2 and NREM3.

-| Slow oscillations can be detected as events and their characteristics (see definitions in section :ref:`Output <_output_so>`) can be extracted across NREM (NREM2+NREM3), per stage and/or per cycle.
+| Slow oscillations can be detected as events and their characteristics (see definitions in section :ref:`Output <_output_so>`) can be extracted
+across NREM (NREM2+NREM3), per stage and/or per cycle.

 | Seapipe provides 4 published methods to automatically detect SOs:

-    * `Staresina et al. (2015) <https://doi.org/10.1038/nn.4119>`_: SO detection (<1.25Hz) with an adapted amplitude criteria per individual and channel
+    * `Staresina et al. (2015) <https://doi.org/10.1038/nn.4119>`_: SO detection (<1.25Hz) with an adapted amplitude criteria per individual and channel.

        Method in brief: